| |

 This post may contain affiliate links which won't change your price but will share some commission.

-Creamy and tangy: The combination of sour cream, mayo, and Dijon creates a rich, balanced dressing.
+Creamy and Tangy: The combination of sour cream, mayonnaise, and Dijon mustard creates a balanced dressing that's rich without being heavy.

 • russet potatoes.
 Their fluffy texture absorbs the dressing well.
 Yukon golds or red potatoes can also be used for a slightly firmer salad.